The Rt. Rev. Michael Beckett, OPI ~ Father General of the Order,

 comes to us from Macedonia.
 His ministry includes working with the elderly, and he is focused on animal rights.
 Br.
 Igor made his Simple Profession in October of 2015 and his Solemn Profession in December of 2016.
 He hopes to find friends who will join him in Macedonia, or wherever he will be, to help him bring more abandoned people to Christ.

 hails from the windy city, Chicago Illinois.
 From an early age he wanted to be a priest (much to the chagrin of his Calvinist Dutch Reformed family) and envisioned his future vocation to be a teacher wearing white.
 He always has had a fondness for nature; in his youth he spent hours observing flora and fauna in the local nature preserves and his family garden.
 His propensity for the sciences led him to earn his BS in Biology from Valparaiso University and his PhD in Developmental Embryology from the University of Notre Dame du lac.
 Believing his destiny to be a biology professor, he spent 20 years teaching and developing students in the medical field and wearing a white lab jacket during which time he relocated to the Upstate of South Carolina to care for his mother and to teach.
 God led him to retire from teaching and take a less stressful job from which he was hired to build an altar for a bishop in the Old Catholic church.
 The Holy Spirit moved quickly and he had two OC bishops encourage him to pursue his dream of being a priest and being an OP brother saying he was “a natural”.
 One year later he was ordained a transitional deacon and became a novice in the Dominican Order of Preachers.
-He is the Archdeacon of the Progressive Catholic Church and made his Simple Profession as a Dominican Friar on 21 October, 2015 and was ordained to the priesthood on 19 December 2015.
-His chapel is the Hermitage de St. Dominic Sans Souci in Greenville, SC.
+He made his Simple Profession as a Dominican Friar on 21 October, 2015 and was ordained to the priesthood on 19 December 2015.
+He made his Solemn Profession on 25 August 2017 and was consecrated to the episcopacy on 26 August 2017.
+He currently serves as Chancellor of the Progressive Catholic Church and secretary to the Archbishop, as well as being the Bishop Ordinary of South Carolina.
+He is the rector of the Hermitage de St. Dominic Sans Souci in Greenville, SC.
 He is currently living his dream of teaching others while wearing white.

 Brother Chip Noon, Novice